af001/pi-detector/README.md

 cd pi-detector/scripts<br />
 python del_collections.py -c 'home'<br />

-Note that the above will also delete all the faces you have stored in aws.
+Note that the above will also delete all the faces you have stored in AWS.

 The last script is facematch.py.
-If you have images updated and just want to test static photos against the faces you have stored on aws, do the following:
+If you have images updated and just want to test static photos against the faces you have stored on AWS, do the following:

 cd pi-detector/scripts<br />
 python facematch.py -i 'tom.jpg' -c 'home'<br />

-The results will be printed to screen, to include the percentage of similiarity and confidence.
+The results will be printed to screen, to include the percentage of similarity and confidence.